What do you need to make the most informed, successful home purchase??

 Online mortgage calculators are a good place to start, but as you get closer to being ready to buy, there is no substitute for a written mortgage pre-approval.
 Just speaking to your lender is an extremely worthwhile venture – this is the only way to really get an in-depth picture of your overall buying power and to discover exactly what you can reasonably afford to spend on a home (and possibly on renovating).

 - Find out what your local market looks like

 The internet can be incredibly valuable in doing preparatory research.
 Start with your agent – he or she can direct you to valuable resources and immediately start e-mailing you real estate listings that may interest you (or at least give you a better idea of what your needs and wants are).

 - Find out what your true needs and wants are

 Compose a needs/wants list that takes into consideration your local market conditions, your price range, and the advice of your real estate agent.

 - Find your dream home!

 Once you’re ready to act, you may be surprised by how quickly you can make a decision.
-Armed with your pre-approval, a little market knowledge, and your needs/wants list, call your real estate agent, hit the pavement, and when you see ‘the house’, put in an offer.
+Armed with your pre-approval, a little market knowledge, and your needs/wants list, call your real estate agent.
+Together, you can hit the pavement, and when you see ‘the house’, put in an offer.